GrossNate/grossnate.github.io/_posts/2023-12-06-learnings-studying-for-js119-interview-assessment.markdown

+# Learnings studying for the JS119 interview assessment

-These are all the ~dumb mistakes I've made~learning experiences I've given myself while completing many practice problems.
+These are all the ~~dumb mistakes I've made~~learning experiences I've given myself while completing many practice problems.
 I'm keeping this more as a running log for myself, but if it helps others then that's great!
 Also note that I'll stop adding to this document once I have the interview because I don't want